 Of course, you don’t ever have to leave your WordPress site to benefit from the SEOToolSet analysis.

-But if you choose to log into your account, you can take advantage of other tools and reports available there for no extra charge.
+But, if you choose to log into your account, then you can take advantage of other tools and reports available there for no extra charge.

 Better Compete in the Search Results, Starting Now